the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= TBD

+* Tweak - Updated sharedCapacity prop type to number.
+This avoids warnings in jest testing [ET-1058]

 = [5.7.1] 2023-12-13 =

 * Tweak - Prevented Single Attendee endpoint from throwing a notice on PHP 8+.
 [ET-1935]